camroga/crud-sample-client/README.md

-# CrudSample
+# crud-sample-client

+This project is an example that shows how to consume a service with Angular particularly using the [crud-sample project](https://github.com/camroga/crud-sample).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

 Requirements
 ------------